Geographica: Editions and translations

-A Latin translation commissioned by Pope Nicholas V appeared in 1469: this was the edition probably used by Columbus and other early Renaissance explorers.
+A Latin translation commissioned by Pope Nicholas V appeared around 1469, and another one in 1472.
+These were probably used by Columbus and other early Renaissance explorers.
 The first printed Greek edition was the Aldine of 1516, and the first text with commentary was produced by Isaac Casaubon in Geneva in 1587.
 The Teubner edition appeared in 1852-3 under the editorship of August Meineke.

 The first semi-critical Greek text was established by Kramer, Meineke, Müller and Dübner during the 1840s-50s, notably before the discovery and study of the 5th century palimpsets by Cardinal Angelo Mai, Giuseppe Cozza Luzi and Pierre Batiffol in 1844, 1875 and 1888.
 The first fully critical edition was only completed in 2011 Stefan Radt.